Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

 In particular we are interested in the face structure of $\csEqA$.
 Since we assumed that all columns of $A$ lie in the affine hyperplane $l_{1} = 1$, we can replace every affine hyperplane $H$ by an equivalent central hyperplane (which passes through the origin).
-This motivates the following \begin{Def} Let $\set{a_{x} : x\in \mathcal{X}}$ be the vertex set of a polytope.
-A set $F\subset\mathcal{X}$ is called \emph{facial} if there exists a vector $c \in \mathbb{R}^{d}$ such that
+For the convex support $\csEqA$ we want to know which points from $\set{a_{x} : x\in \mathcal{X}}$ lie on each face.
+This motivates the following \begin{Def} A set $F\subset\mathcal{X}$ is called \emph{facial} if there exists a vector $c \in \mathbb{R}^{d}$ such that

 \end{Def}